davidmolina/davidmolina.github.io/resume.md

 # Cadet
 *[104th Division](https://en.wikipedia.org/wiki/104th_Infantry_Division_(United_States)) - Salem, Oregon, July 2002 to June 2005*

 I was recruited to join this drill sergeant reserve unit based in Salem by the battalion commander, Lt.
 Col. Dan York.
 I ended up coming on board and became the Company Executive Officer under the guidance of the company commander, Capt.
 John Mills.
-I thoroughly enjoyed my time here, and did a lot of marching w/ a small rucksack through City of Salem hills w/ enlisted mentor and S-1 AGR Staff Sgt.
+I grew tremendously here and thoroughly enjoyed my time here, and did a lot of marching w/ a small rucksack through City of Salem hills w/ enlisted mentor and S-1 AGR Staff Sgt.
 George Everts.

 Favorite experience: hiking Dog Mountain with the drill sergeants.

 # Soldier

 *364th Civil Affairs Brigade (Airborne)- Portland, Oregon, Feb 2001 to July 2002* After [graduating Army bootcamp](https://www.instagram.com/p/1AYwlQxUqX/?taken-by=davidcmolina) at Ft.
 Sill, Oklahoma and Advanced Individual Training (AIT) at Ft.
 Leonard Wood, Missouri, I started my enlisted career as a Private First Class (PFC) in the Special Functions Team here for drill-weekends, and mentored by Lt.
 Col Jon Lopey and Maj.
 Javier Valdez.
+These two officers set the tone and tempo and I'm incredibly grateful for their mentorship during my transition from PFC to cadet.

 In this role, helped conduct HUMVEE drivers tests, support PT tests, and drive personnel up to Ft.
 Lewis for missions abroad.